 Not property allocating necessary roles & responsibilities: Everyone involved in making a video must know their specific roles within the shoot so that no detail gets left behind after filming wraps up.
 Create a checklist beforehand so everyone knows what’s expected of them once it comes time for production day.

-The production of your Kickstarter video is an important part of the project.
-It is important to carefully plan and execute the video’s production in order to ensure a high-quality video.
-When creating a Kickstarter video, there are several common mistakes to avoid in the production.
+The production of your Kickstarter video is an important factor in the project.
+It is essential to carefully plan and execute the video’s production in order to ensure a high-quality video.
+When creating a Kickstarter video, there are several things to avoid in production.
 Let’s explore some of the most common mistakes and how to avoid them:

 To ensure a successful Kickstarter video, it is important to plan and prepare for the production.
 Make sure to create a storyboard, write a strong script, use high-quality audio and video, and have a clear goal for the video.
 With careful planning and execution, the video production should be successful.